Skip to content

 • Swirling parcels of water, called ocean eddies, spin off from the warm Gulf Stream.

-Swirling parcels of water, called ocean eddies, spin off from the warm Gulf Stream, the powerful northward-flowing current that hugs the U.S. East Coast before veering east across the Atlantic Ocean.
+Swirling parcels of water, called ocean eddies, spin off from the warm Gulf Stream, the powerful northward-flowing current that hugs the U.S. East Coast.
 This visualization was generated by a numerical model that simulates ocean circulation.
-WHOI researchers are studying western boundary ocean currents, like the Gulf Stream, and how their behavior can be associated with climate.
-(Image Credit: NASA/Goddard Space Flight Center Scientific Visualization © NASA, Goddard Space Flight Center)
+WHOI researchers study ocean currents, like the Gulf Stream, and their behavior.
+(Image Credit: © NASA, Goddard Space Flight Center Scientific Visualization)

 • Yellow moorings in sea ice